romainbrette/AIS-geometry-and-axial-current/README.md

 * Seaborn
 * [Brian 2](http://briansimulator.org)

-Electrophysiological data recorded in retina ganglion cells and confocal images (DOI: 10.5281/zenodo.4005628) must be [downloaded](https://zenodo.org/record/4005629#.X0zMTi3pNBw) into the folder `/data/`.
+Electrophysiological data recorded in retinal ganglion cells and confocal images (DOI: 10.5281/zenodo.4005628) must be [downloaded](https://zenodo.org/record/4005629#.X0zMTi3pNBw) into the folder `/data/`.

-### Measure of AIS geometry
+### Measurement of AIS geometry

-To measure the AIS start and end position, we first trace the axon with Vaa3D and save its coordinate in a SWC file.
-The AIS start position and length are measured from the traced axon and the confocal images og ankyrin G labellings with the script: `axon_tracing_analysis.py`.
-The measures are stored in `RGC_electrical_properties.xlsx`.
+To measure the AIS start and end position, we first trace the axon with Vaa3D and save its coordinates in a SWC file.
+The AIS start position and length are measured from the traced axon and the confocal images of ankyrin G labellings with the script: `axon_tracing_analysis.py`.
+The measurements are stored in `RGC_electrical_properties.xlsx`.

 ## The axial current at spike initiation